IRS Form 1099-B

 1. What is the purpose of IRS Form 1099-B?

-Form 1099-B has 13 boxes.
-Here is an overview of the information that must be entered in each one.
+1099-B Tax Form has 13 boxes.
+Here is an overview of the information that must be entered in

 - In Box 1a, enter a description of the property.
 If the property being reported is a stock, the issuer's name should be entered and the number of units that were exchanged.